ga-curriculum/intro-to-databases/canvas-landing-pages/seb.md

 ## About

 This module is tailored for beginners and intermediate learners, providing an overview of key database types.
-It Examines the flexible data handling of non-relational databases like MongoDB, contrasting with the structured approach of SQL-based relational databases.
+It examines the flexible data handling of non-relational databases like MongoDB, contrasting with the structured approach of SQL-based relational databases.

 The module concludes with a comparison of these database types, equipping students with essential knowledge to choose the right database for various applications.

 ## Content